osplanning-data-standards/GTFS-STAT/files/stop_time_stats.md

 ----------			| -------------
-`trip_id`			| ID that uniquely identifies a vehicle trip `stop_id`			| ID that uniquely identifies a stop `start_time`		| Start time in HH:MM:SS for which route statistics are calculated.
+`trip_id`			| ID that uniquely identifies a vehicle trip `stop_id`			| ID that uniquely identifies a stop
-`end_time`			| End time in HH:MM:SS for which route statistics are calculated.

 AND, ONE of the following TWO sets of required attributes: